Chaitanya0207/NYC_Trees_Census/README.md

   ### Using Power BI for analysis of New York Trees Census in 1995

   ### Google Data Studio -
-  ### Using Google Data Studio for analysis of New York Trees Census from 1995 to 2015 (number of trees alive and dead)
+  ### Using Google Data Studio and BigQuery for analysis of New York Trees Census from 1995 to 2015 (number of trees alive and dead)